stephenswat/predditors-tracker/README.md

 You need to run the update-statistics and update-locations commands every time you want to get the latest values from the EVE API

+To run the test suite:

+    python -m unittest discover